The Supermarket Model with Known and Predicted Service Times: Predicted Service Times

 We begin as before by first considering the effect of the choice of scheduling procedure within a queue, by examining results for FIFO, shortest predicted job first (SPJF), preemptive shortest predicted job first (PSPJF), and shortest predicted remaining processing time (SPRPT) in various settings.
 Our figures consider the least loaded updated and shortest queue variations described above (as the least loaded total variation generally performs significantly worse, and so we do not generally consider this model, although for comparison purposes we present some results for it in the next subsection).
 We again consider exponential and Weibull distributed service times as previously described.

 Our first results for exponential predictions, shown in Figure~\ref{fig:expprediction}, already show two key points: predicted service times can work quite well, but there are also surprising and interesting behaviors.
-First, choosing the shortest queue generally performs better than choosing the least loaded according to the predicted service times of jobs in the queue; for this set of experiments, only with Weibull distributed service times and FIFO service does choosing the queue based on the predicted load in the queue perform better than using just the number of jobs.
-That is, when using strategies within the queue that utilize the predicted information, it is worse to use the predicted load to choose the queue.
-Hence, even in this very simple case, we see that using predicted information for multiple subtasks (choosing a queue, and balancing within a queue) can lead to worse performance than simply using the information for one of the subtasks.
+First, choosing the shortest queue generally performs quite similarly to choosing the least loaded according to the predicted service times of jobs in the queue; for this set of experiments, choosing the queue based on its predicted load still slightly outperforms using just the number of jobs, but we will see this is not the case in other settings.
+That is, when using strategies within the queue that utilize the predicted information, it can be worse to use the predicted load to choose the queue.
+Hence using predicted information for multiple subtasks (choosing a queue, and balancing within a queue) may not be beneficial and can even lead to worse performance than simply using the information for one of the subtasks.
 Second, PSPJF performs better than SPRPT on the Weibull distribution.
 On reflection, this seems reasonable from first principles; a long job that is incorrectly predicted to have a small remaining processing time can lead to increased waiting times for many jobs under SPRPT, but preempting based on the initial prediction of the job time ameliorates this effect.

 We now examine results in the setting of $\alpha$-predictions.
 We first look at the case of SPRPT; results for other schemes have similar characteristics.
 We compare SRPT (no prediction) with SPRPT for $\alpha = 0.2, 0.5,$, and $0.8$, both using the least loaded update and shortest queue policies.
-The results appear in Figure~\ref{fig:alphaprediction1}.
-The primary takeaway is that again using predictions offers what is arguably surprisingly little loss in performance, even at large values of $\alpha$.
-Here, we find that least loaded does better than shortest queue for small values of $\alpha$, but for $\alpha = 0.8$ and high arrival rates shortest queue can perform slightly better.
-This is consistent with our results for the exponential model; under large error, using predictions both to choose a queue and within a queue can lead to over-using the predictions.
+The results appear in Figure~\ref{fig:alphaprediction1}.\footnote{We note that in some of our plots throughout this section, the lines for SRPT or SJF are hard to distinguish, as they are very close to other plotted results.} The primary takeaway is that again using predictions offers what is arguably surprisingly little loss in performance, even at large values of $\alpha$.
+Here, we find that least loaded does better than shortest queue for exponential service times, but for the more skewed Weibull distribution and $\alpha = 0.8$ shortest queue can perform slightly better.
+With large errors and skewed \replaced{service time}{job size} distributions, using predictions both to choose a queue and within a queue can lead to over-using the predictions and worse performance.